abhijitvc/Time-Series-Analysis/README.md

 PROBLEM STATEMENT:	An attempt to study U.S. Air Traffic data through time series analysis.

 DATA:	This data was gleaned from the United States Bureau of Transportation Statistics.
 The link to the data can be found here.
-The data can be found @:  https://www.transtats.bts.gov/TRAFFIC/
+The data can be found @:  https://www.transtats.bts.gov/TRAFFIC/  saved here as Data_Project_1.csv.

 PROGRAMMING LANGUAGE:	Python.